OmarEli92/Restaurant/README.md

 ### 2. Authentication
 - Provides an endpoint for user authentication.
 - Authentication via email and password.
-- Authentication via oAuth 2.0 through Google API .
+- Authentication via oAuth 2.0 through Google API.

 ### 3. Order Creation
 - Allows authenticated users to place a new order.